Kin-iro Mosaic

-Kiniro Mosaic (きんいろモザイク, Kin'iro Mozaiku), also known by the abbreviation Kinmoza (きんモザ), is a Japanese four-panel manga written and illustrated by Yui Hara.
+Kin-iro Mosaic (きんいろモザイク, Kin'iro Mozaiku), also known by the abbreviation Kinmoza (きんモザ), is a Japanese four-panel manga written and illustrated by Yui Hara.
 The series began serialization in Houbunsha's Manga Time Kirara Max magazine in June 2010 issue and is licensed in English by Yen Press.
 An anime television adaptation by Studio Gokumi aired in Japan between July and September 2013, with a second season airing between April and June 2015.
 An original video animation was released in November 2016, and an anime film premiered on August 20, 2021.

 Plot

 Shinobu Omiya is a Japanese high school girl who, five years ago, got a homestay in England with a girl named Alice Cartelet.
 One day, Shinobu receives a letter from Alice saying she is coming to Japan to live with her.
 Surely enough, Alice appears and joins Shinobu and her friends Aya Komichi and Yoko Inokuma at her school.
 She is soon followed by Alice's half-British, half-Japanese friend from England, Karen Kujo, and they later meet Honoka Matsubara, and they all became the best of friends.